Shadheen16/star-university/README.md

 Live-demo[Click here]().

 ## About this app
-1 A simple react university website
+1. A simple react university website\
-2 A beatiful landing page
+2. A beatiful landing page\
-3 Imlimented react-router to navigate without page reload
+3. Imlimented react-router to navigate without page reload

 ## Available Scripts